aws/aws-cdk/CONTRIBUTING.md

 ### Publishing Your Own Package

 This is by far the strongest signal you can give to the CDK team that a feature should be included within the core aws-cdk packages.
-A package published on npm, PyPI, Maven Central, nuget, and GitHub (for go) that has good documentation, a clear purpose, and an active group of users is a good indication that the functionality it provides is useful and should be examined for inclusion in the core aws-cdk packages.
+A package published on npm, PyPI, Maven Central, NuGet, and GitHub (for go) that has good documentation, a clear purpose, and an active group of users is a good indication that the functionality it provides is useful and should be examined for inclusion in the core aws-cdk packages.
 This may not be the goal of any given package, and some constructs and features do not provide functionality that should ever be vended as part of the core framework.
 However, if a package you own does include functionality that you and other users believe should be vended as part of the core CDK, we encourage making a pull request, or RFC if appropriate, proposing it's inclusion.

 #### Trust and Third Party Packages